Attendance Profile: Houston & Dallas/Fort Worth

 About this data:

 E3 Alliance relies primarily on data from the University of Texas Education Research Center (ERC).
 This data allows for a year-by-year understanding of chronic absenteeism based on where a student attends school.
-This data pertains to Pre-K through 12th grade students who were enrolled within the state of Texas during a given school year.
+This data pertains to pre-K through 12th grade students who were enrolled within the state of Texas during a given school year.

 Following are items to note: